jeevanparajuli856/FileSentinel/README.md

 ## 🚀 Getting Started

-To install and use FileSentinel:
+To install and use Integrixa:

 1. Download and Extract the Package:
-   - Download FileSentinel_Package.zip from the Release v1 section and extract it.
+   - Download Integrixa_Package.zip from the Release v1 section and extract it.
    - After extraction. ensure the folder structure is as follow:
-      - The main folder should contain FileSentinel.exe
+      - The main folder should contain Integrixa.exe
       - Inside the main folder, there should be a service subfolder containing: monitor.exe and watchdog.exe
-2. Double click the FileSentinel.exe file to begin setup:
+2. Double click the Integrixa.exe file to begin setup:
     - Set your User ID and Password
     - Configure your Telegram Bot ID and Chat ID
     - Add the file paths you want to monitor